WalterDan/uber_ride_analytics_dashboard/README.md

 * Objectives*

-Data Acquisition & Preparation
+- Data Acquisition & Preparation:
 Source the Uber dataset from Kaggle (150,000 rows × 21 columns).

 Clean, encode, and transform the data using Python to ensure accuracy and consistency.

-Data Validation & Querying
+- Data Validation & Querying:
 Use SQL Server to query, validate, and cross-check key performance indicators (KPIs).

 Ensure that the metrics align with real-world ride-hailing business logic.

-Dashboard Development
+- Dashboard Development

 Design an interactive Power BI dashboard that highlights: